-- It is not possible to upgrade from BigFix Version 9.5.17 to Version 10.0.0 and 10.0.1. - Carefully review the minimum OS and database requirements for BigFix Server. - Ensure that the current version is at 9.5.10 or later. - If you are using MS SQL Always On Availability Group, you must temporarily disable the feature.
+- Carefully review the minimum OS and database requirements for BigFix Server. - Ensure that the current version you are upgrading from is at Version 10.0.7 or later. - If you are using MS SQL Always On Availability Group, you must temporarily disable the feature.

-Upgrade the BigFix components to V10.0 strictly in the following order:
+Upgrade the BigFix components to V11.0 strictly in the following order: